-The tremendous voter-suppression efforts that have arisen recently make this a perilous time for our democracy.
-Congress, the federal courts, and the states must stand up for voting rights.
-The whole nation needs Connecticut’s example.
-If passed, S.B.
-471 will be one of the most comprehensive state-level voting rights acts in the country, building on successful laws already on the books in California, Washington, Oregon, and Virginia—and efforts under way now in New York.
+If passed, the CTVRA will be one of the most comprehensive state-level voting rights acts in the country, building on successful laws already on the books in California, Washington, Oregon, and Virginia—and especially the successful passage of the NYVRA in New York.

 2020 saw a dramatic increase in attempts to suppress the vote of Black, Latinx, and other minority-community voters.
 Democracy Defended captures and analyzes LDF’s work during the 2020 election season, including our Prepared to Vote and Voting Rights Defender initiatives.
 It provides documentation of barriers faced by Black voters in PTV/VRD focus states and solutions for policy makers, election administrators, and community members to implement to ensure fair access to the vote in future elections.